M-Nitsche/BeeWatch/README.md

 ```
 The Flask package is a micro web framework for python, it allows to add extensions to it like Flask-Bootstrap, which renders the HTML with free and open-source CSS from Bootstrap 3 (Bootstrap 3 is rather old).

 The server makes it easy to control the Jetson within a network.
-The detection is almost completely configurable in the website.
+The detection is almost completely configurable in the website and every step and argument is explained.
 Exemplary process on the website is shown [here]( https://www.youtube.com/watch?v=pLGIwBwWGps) (real time object detection and tracking on the Jetson Nano, screen capture) and in the image below (for object detection, read: left to right, top to bottom).

 ![website](doku_resources/Website.png)